Search Private Finance

 In contrast, a repayment mortgage is where you repay both the interest and capital amount you borrowed.

 Interest-only mortgages can be an attractive option for homebuyers or property investors looking for flexibility in lowering their monthly repayments.
+However, interest-only mortgages are not suitable for everyone.
+Our brokers will assess your unique circumstances and inform you whether this is an appropriate solution for you.

 What are the advantages and disadvantages of an interest-only mortgage?

+Interest-only mortgages can offer certain advantages and disadvantages.
 It’s important for borrowers to carefully evaluate their financial situation, long-term goals, and risk tolerance before considering an interest-only mortgage.
+Consulting with a qualified mortgage professional or financial advisor can provide valuable insights and help make an informed decision.

 Advantages